-In general, Dr. Demaray is interested in learning more about the negative outcomes associated with victims of bullying in schools and what factors may buffer negative outcomes for students.
-Some of Dr. Demaray’s recent work has included co-developing, with Dr. Kelly Summers, a measure of the individuals involved in bullying, the Bully Participant Role Survey (BPRS; Summers & Demaray, 2008).
-She also co-developed, with Christina Brown, a measure of cyberbullying and cyber victimization, the Cyberbullying and Victimization Survey (Brown & Demaray, 2010).
+In general, Professor Demaray is interested in learning more about the negative outcomes associated with victims of bullying in schools and what factors may buffer negative outcomes for students.
+Some of Professor Demaray’s recent work has included co-developing, with Professor Kelly Summers, a measure of the individuals involved in bullying, the Bully Participant Role Survey (BPRS; Summers and Demaray, 2008).
+She also co-developed, with Christina Brown, a measure of cyberbullying and cyber victimization, the Cyberbullying and Victimization Survey (Brown and Demaray, 2010).